kosmios1/Beetle-Quest/doc/report.typ

 #linebreak()

 Meanwhile, for the analysis of Docker images, #link("https://trivy.dev/")[`trivy`] was employed.
-In addition to analyzing images for CVEs using commands like `docker scan`, it also allows for the examination of Go binaries for vulnerable dependencies, misconfigurations, and potential leaks of secrets.
+In addition to analyzing images for CVEs, like other tools as `docker scan`, it also allows for the examination of Go binaries for vulnerable dependencies, misconfigurations, and potential leaks of secrets.

 #linebreak()